Chaotic tracial dynamics: Introduction

 \begin{question} Which classifiable $\cs$-algebras can be described as crossed products of stably finite classifiable $\cs$-algebras by the integers? \end{question}

-Since Kirchberg algebras are already known to be included in the answer to Question~\ref{q2} (see for example \cite[Proposition 4.3.3]{Rordam:2002yu}), we focus our attention on stably finite targets.
+Since Kirchberg algebras are already known to be included in the answer to Question~\ref{q2} (see, for example, \cite[Proposition 4.3.3]{Rordam:2002yu}), we focus our attention on stably finite targets.
 Combining work of Downarowicz \cite{Downarowicz:1991te} and Szab\'{o}, Wu and Zacharias \cite{Szabo:2019te}, we show that every metrisable Choquet simplex is attainable as the tracial state space of a crossed product of a classifiable $\cs$-algebra $A$, for which $\partial_e(T(A))$ is a Cantor space, by an automorphism with finite Rokhlin dimension.
-In the $KK$-contractible setting, \cite{Elliott:2020wc} then shows that, up to stable isomorphism, the full class is exhausted.
+In the $KK$-contractible setting (or equivalently under the UCT, assuming that $K_*(A)=0$), \cite{Elliott:2020wc} then shows that, up to stable isomorphism, the full class is exhausted.

-\begin{thm} Let $\mathcal{K}$ be the class of infinite-dimensional, simple, separable, $KK$-contractible $\cs$-algebras that satisfy the UCT and have continuous scale, nonempty trace space, and finite nuclear dimension.
+\begin{thm} Let $\mathcal{K}$ be the class of infinite-dimensional, simple, separable, $KK$-contractible $\cs$-algebras that satisfy the UCT and have continuous scale, nonempty trace space and finite nuclear dimension.
 Then, for every $B\in\mathcal{K}$ there exists $A\in\mathcal{K}$ and an automorphism $\alpha\in\Aut(A)$ such that $\partial_e(T(A))$ is compact and zero dimensional, and $A\rtimes_\alpha\zz\cong B$. \end{thm}

 This article is organised as follows.
 In \S~\ref{section:topology}, we collate relevant properties of measure-preserving topological dynamical systems.
 Then in \S~\ref{section:classification}, we explain how to use classification to lift these properties to statements about $\cs$-dynamical systems.
-Examples of strongly chaotic dynamics, descriptions of associated statistical features like the CLT and EDC, and the construction of models to suitably witness these phenomena, are described in \S~\ref{section:strongchaos}.
+Examples of strongly chaotic dynamics, descriptions of associated statistical features like the CLT and EDC and the construction of models to suitably witness these phenomena are described in \S~\ref{section:strongchaos}.
 Finally, in \S~\ref{section:range} we show how to obtain $KK$-contractible classifiable $\cs$-algebras as crossed products.